 This principle is true in every order.
 It is true of plants, of animals, of human beings, of angels, of things in which there is less of perfection or of goodness.
 It is also true of every man who, from whatever point of view, is better than another …

-There is no injustice in this, for justice means to treat unlike things differently.
+There is no injustice in this, for justice requires that unlike things be treated differently.
 Nevertheless, pride must be avoided since it is God who makes one man superior to another (Thomas Aquinas).

 Predestination is the foreknowledge and preparedness on God’s part to bestow the favors by which all those are saved who are to be saved … God already knew, when He predestined, what He must do to bring His elect infallibly to eternal life. ~ St. Augustine